goxr3plus/dapic/README.md

 # How to set up

 Install XAMPP and start MYSQL locally and then modify the [application.properties](https://github.com/goxr3plus/dapic/blob/master/src/main/resources/application.properties)

-For example i did it as below:
+For example i did it as shown below:

 ```XML
 ## Spring DATASOURCE (DataSourceAutoConfiguration & DataSourceProperties)